MathieuMjr/holbertonschool-hbnb/part2/hbnb/README.md

 ### Sending HTTP methods:

-Here are some example of request you can make to the API using `Curl` and the data send in response when the request succeed.
+Here are some example of requests you can make to the API using `Curl` and the data send in response when the request succeed.

 `user creation`:
 > curl -X POST http://localhost:5000/api/v1/users/ -H "Content-Type: application/json" -d '{"first_name": "John", "last_name": "Doe", "email": "john.doe@example.com"}'